Quintus-Jonath/Medical-center/README.md

-This our first project in university
+This is our first project in university